romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ### jsonAgg, selectJsonAgg, jsonbAgg, selectJsonbAgg

-Aggregate values into array, returns array column values or `null`.
+Aggregate values into an array return array column values or `null`.

 `jsonAgg` is different from `jsonbAgg` by internal representation in the database, possibly one of them will work a bit faster.